 Treasurer: Joanne Matulevicze

-Joanne is a serving Sergeant with Police Scotland.
+Joanne is a serving Inspector with Police Scotland.
 Having joined in 2007, Joanne was posted to work in Glasgow’s East End and has served as both a response and community police officer.

 She joined the Trust in 2012 and aims to raise awareness of the charity across Scotland and to represent female officers on the board.
 Joanne’s husband is also a serving police officer in Police Scotland.